 For further information on how to apply for your Tier 4 Visa, please refer to the guidance notes on https://www.gov.uk/government/publications/guidance-on-application-for-uk-visa-as-tier-4-student

 LSME welcomes students from all countries of the world.
 It is important that, if you are considering studying with us, you follow the correct immigration procedure for the UK.
 All students requiring admission to LSME must be: Be over 18 years of age at the time of application.
 Competent in English Language at a competency level permitted by the UKVI meet all other requirements under the Points Based System (PBS-Tier 4) of the UKVI.

 International students will need to obtain a Tuberculosis certificate if you will be staying in the U.K. for over 6 months and have been present in one of the countries listed in the link below for more than six months immediately prior to your application.

 For further information on TB certificate, please visit GOV.UK: https://www.gov.uk/tb-test-visa/countries-where- youneed-a-tb-test-to-enter-the-uk.

 Students from the EU should have a European Health Insurance Card (EHIC) which entitles you to free NHS treatment.

 If you are a non-EEA students studying on courses of less than 6 months’ duration, you are not eligible for free NHS treatment and must take out private health insurance for your duration of stay in the UK.

 If you are a Non-EEA students studying on courses longer than 6 months, you are required to pay an Immigration Health Surcharge to benefit from free NHS treatment.
-The surcharge is paid as part of your visa application and costs £150 per year (this also includes £150 for each dependant).
-For further information and to pay the fee, please visit:
+The surcharge is paid as part of your visa application and costs £300 per year (this also includes £300 for each dependant).

 1. Arriving in the UK